-The Lean Startup Approach introduced by Eric Reis remains a popular methodology for successfully completing modern software development projects.
+The Lean Startup Approach introduced by Eric Reis remains a popular methodology for successfully completing modern software development processes.
 One of the major aspects of this approach is the Build-Measure-Learn cycle.
-It involves a project team building a minimum viable product, measuring user reaction to it, and using the lessons learned to make relevant modifications to the app or website.
+It involves a project team building a minimum viable product, measuring user reaction to it, and using the lessons learned to make relevant modifications to the app or interactive site.

-What if we told you this framework actually follows the cycle in a backwards fashion?
+What if we told you this framework actually follows the cycle in a backward fashion?
 Instead, a Learn-Measure-Build (LMB) approach ensures a specific learning plan is built at the beginning of the project.
 Additionally, a methodology for measuring the results of any testing cycle needs to be sharply defined.
-Afterwards, building a minimum viable product in an informed manner becomes possible.
+Afterward, building a minimum viable product in an informed manner becomes possible.

 So, let’s look more closely at the Learn-Measure-Build framework to see if it makes sense for your company’s next digital venture.
 Like other Agile-based methodologies, it offers critical interaction between the project team and business stakeholders.
-Ultimately, Lean-Measure-Build is the right approach for providing the meaningful insights and actionable feedback to craft a compelling mobile app or interactive website.
+Ultimately, Lean-Measure-Build is the right approach for providing meaningful insights and actionable feedback to craft a successful digital business.

 By its name and nature, the LMB framework places the emphasis on learning quickly throughout a project’s timeline.
 The Lean Startup methodology still provides significant value to any software development team.
 However, focusing on crafting a learning plan up front makes implementing the lessons learned throughout the project easier and more efficient.